trentm/node-bunyan/README.md

 Core fields:

 - `v`: Required.
 Integer.
 Added by Bunyan.
-Cannot be overriden.
+Cannot be overridden.
   This is the Bunyan log format version (`require('bunyan').LOG_VERSION`).
   The log version is a single integer. `0` is until I release a version "1.0.0" of node-bunyan.
 Thereafter, starting with `1`, this will be incremented if there is any backward incompatible change to the log record format.
 Details will be in "CHANGES.md" (the change log).
 - `level`: Required.
 Integer.
 Added by Bunyan.
-Cannot be overriden.
+Cannot be overridden.
   See the "Levels" section.
 - `name`: Required.
 String.
 Provided at Logger creation.
   You must specify a name for your logger when creating it.
 Typically this